 Startups communicate much differently from the university or company culture you may be familiar with.
-At times it may feel relentlessly direct, but in reality it is focused and designed to create immediate action in time-, resource-, and cash-constrained environments.
+At times it may feel relentlessly direct, but in reality it is focused and designed to have a conversation on the spot and create immediate action in time-, resource-, and cash-constrained environments.
 We have limited time and we push, challenge, and question you in the hope that you'll learn quickly.
 The pace and the uncertainty accelerate as the course proceeds.
+In other words, we will be interrupting you during your updates for several reasons, including the following: